 Integrate Stytch with your form to verify users via SMS OTP, email magic links, one-click social logins (Google, Microsoft, Facebook, etc.), and more.
 Build login and signup directly into your form.

 The Simple Signup template uses Feathery's Stytch integration for user authentication.
 Once you've selected this template, it will by default use test Stytch credentials that allow you and a small number of users to experiment with a fully-functional signup and login flow.
 To productionize your template, replace the test credentials with your own Stytch credentials.

 Navigate to the Feathery form where you want to embed Stytch.
-Click on the Connect tab.
+Click on the Integrations tab.

-Open the Stytch integration and fill out the settings with both your test and live tokens.
-The live Stytch token will be used when you use your production Feathery SDK key and test Stytch token will be used when you use your test Feathery SDK key.
-This can be found in step 5 of the Stytch section below.
+Open the Stytch integration and fill out the settings with both your test and live Stytch tokens.
+The live Stytch token will be used on your live form and the test Stytch token will be used on your preview / test form.

-If desired, change the expiration time for Login & Signup magic links, as well as the session duration (how long a user will stay signed in before they need to log back in).
+If desired, configure user attributes you want to save into Feathery fields when they sign up (e.g. email or name).
+You can also change the expiration time for Login & Signup magic links as well as the session duration (how long a user will stay signed in before they need to log back in).

 Select an existing Stytch project or create a new one.
 Your users will see the name of this project when they log in.